Package 'declared'

 Details

-This function creates an attribute called "measurement" to a declared This object, as an optional feature, at this point for purely aesthetic reasons. attribute might become useful in the future to (automatically) determine if a declared object is suitable for a certain statistical analysis, for instance regression requires quantitative variables, while some declared objects are certainly categorical despite using numbers to denote categories.
+This function creates an attribute called "measurement" to a declared object.
+This is an optional feature, at this point for purely aesthetic reasons, but it might become useful in the future to (automatically) determine if a declared object is suitable for a certain statistical analysis, for instance regression requires quantitative variables, while some declared objects are certainly categorical despite using numbers to denote categories.

 It distinguishes between "categorical" and "quantitative" types of variables, and additionally recognizes "nominal" and "ordinal" as categorical, and similarly recognizes "interval", "ratio", "discrete" and "continuous" as quantitative.